Vyral/joe-mendoza-podcast/_posts/2019-02-12-check-out-this-unique-powerful-approach-to-lead-generation.md

 23:00 - Top-Tier Leads’ philosophy on helping Realtors attract more leads

-28:58 - How to get a discount when you sign up for Top-Tier Leads
+28:58 - How to get a discount when you sign up for Top-Tier Leads: [Mention Joe Mendoza for 20% off!](http://www.top-tierleads.com/joe/)

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.